WolfgangKurz/Symphony/README.md

 `Confirm (after selecting an enemy or tile)` works by pressing the key corresponding to the selected enemy or tile a second time.
 The numbering for enemies and tiles corresponds to the numpad layout (Enemy `1` is located at the bottom left).

+### Automation
+This is an Automation (macro) feature.
+Please be aware that its use may lead to restrictions by the game operator.
+Please use with caution.

+Provides a Get-All and Restart-All function for completed Facilities in the Base.
+Provides a Restart function for completed Auto-Battles.
+(The Disassembling settings will use the settings from the last Auto-Battle run on PC.)

 ## Updates
 If the plugin requires an update, the following message will be displayed when the game starts.